Free tool

 • 2) Tickets per agent/day = productive minutes / AHT

-• 3) ACW share = ACW / total handle time
+• 3) ACW share = ACW / (active handle time + ACW)

 How to use this calculator in your KPI routine